Understanding risk and return: A guide for investors

 This situation has prompted some investors to turn to inflation-linked bonds, which offer more consistent returns during inflationary periods.
 Inflation-linked bonds may be especially valuable in today’s economic climate, as their risk-adjusted returns remain stable despite inflationary pressure.

-Fractional Bonds on Mintos: A flexible alternative
+Bonds on Mintos: A flexible alternative

-What are the benefits of fractional bonds?
+What are the benefits of bonds on Mintos?

 Investing in Loans